Following in Plantain's Footsteps

-This performative walk and meditation takes up Potawatomi botanist Robin Wall Kimmerer's call for settler societies to unlearn the mindset of colonization through learning from 'naturalized' plants.
+This performative walk and meditation took up Potawatomi botanist Robin Wall Kimmerer's call for settler societies to unlearn the mindset of colonization through learning from plants.

 I performed Following in Plantain's Footsteps with participants along the Eramosa River in Guelph in July 2017 as part of Musagetes' Mashkiki Gitigaan.

-The creation of this work is generously supported by Musagetes.
+The creation of this work was generously supported by Musagetes.

 Photos: Chelsea Brant